I’ve been looking at the best low impact cardio machines that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 Why not take that speed right down and walk?
 Keep your intensity steady, the speed down, and take a brisk walk on your treadmill—the machine keeps the terrain even, and you’re totally in control of the situation.

-We’ve written a guide and reviewed some of the best treadmills for us older folk.
+We’ve written a guide and reviewed some of the best treadmills for us older adults.

 This makes them ideal for runners who want to train after injury or who wish to get their weekly miles up without the high impact of running outdoors all the time.